antoniogarrote/rdfstore-js/README.md

     $npm install rdfstore

 It is also possible to use rdfstore-js in a web application being executed in a browser.
 There is [minimized version](https://github.com/antoniogarrote/rdfstore-js/blob/master/dist/browser/rdf_store_min.js) of the library in a single Javascript file that can be linked from a HTML document.
+There is also a [minimized and gunzipped version](https://github.com/antoniogarrote/rdfstore-js/blob/master/dist/browser/rdf_store_min.js.gz) available.
+Both versions have been compiled using Google's Closure Javascript compiler.

 ##Building